 Fieldays® Tractor Pull Entrant Guide

-By entering the Fieldays® Tractor Pull, you need to specify either the Weight Adjusted (racing) or the Weight Transfer (farthest distance) competition, or both.
-If you do not have a standard tractor but a pre–85 or modified, you will need to enter the Modified Tractors Competition.
+By entering the Fieldays® Tractor Pull Competition, you need to specify either the Weight Adjusted (racing) or the Weight Transfer (farthest distance) competition, or both.
+If you do not have a standard tractor but a rather a pre–85 or modified, you will need to enter the Modified Tractors Competition.

 Fieldays Weight Adjusted Competition